carloshellin/FlashPunk/_posts/2001-01-01-flashpunk-basics.md

 }
 {% endhighlight %}

 If you save that and then run your game, your Entity will render the assigned Graphic at its current location, which is (0, 0) by default (top-left corner of the screen).
-And that’s the very basics of Entity graphics!
+And that's the very basics of Entity graphics!

 ----------